velvetweatly/ChainWarden/README.md

 `certmodel.parse_certificate` then walks that DER with the tag-length-value reader in `der.py`.
-It descends the outer `Certificate` SEQUENCE into the `TBSCertificate`, reads past the optional version tag, and pulls out the serial,
+It descends the outer `Certificate` SEQUENCE into the `TBSCertificate`, reads past the optional version tag, and pulls out the serial, the issuer and subject names, the two validity times, and the `SubjectPublicKeyInfo`.
+For this leaf the public key algorithm OID is `1.2.840.113549.1.1.1` (rsaEncryption), so the parser reads the RSA modulus INTEGER and measures its bit length: 1024.
+The signature algorithm OID on the outer certificate is `1.2.840.113549.1.1.5`, which the name table renders as `sha1WithRSAEncryption`.

+Two policy checks in `policy.py` now have targets. `check_weak_key` sees the